Brisbane Domestic Violence Lawyer

 Courtney Barton is the Principal and Founder of Barton Family Lawyers.
 Domestic Violence is Courtney’s area of expertise.
 As a Brisbane domestic violence lawyer with over ten years’ experience in family law and domestic violence matters, Courtney Barton has guided and supported countless victims of domestic violence, coercive & controlling behaviour & narcissistic abuse.

-If you have concerns around remaining safe from your abuser, please call Courtney on (07)34659332 to arrange an urgent appointment to discuss your individual circumstances.
+If you have concerns around remaining safe from your abuser, please call Barton Family Lawyers on (07)34659332 to arrange an urgent appointment to discuss your individual circumstances with one of our domestic violence lawyers Brisbane.